mcqua007/shopify-bare/readme.md

  - `npm run log:purgedCSS` genrates unused css selectors that were purged
  - `npm run open` alias for **dev:open**, opens preview link for development theme
  - `npm run open:pb` alias for **dev:open:pb** open preview link for development theme with preview bar
+ - `npm run bs` starts browser-sync which opens a proxy url on your dev theme for auto reloading etc...
+ - `npm run autoreload` alias for **bs**, which starts browser-sync for hot reloading

  ### Project Structure ###
  ```